Android 11 Source Code

 Android 11 Source Code Uploaded to AOSP (Android Open Source Project)

-All of this is possible because Google uploads every source code of their major OS update under Apache License version 2.0.
+This is possible because Google uploads every source code of their major OS update under Apache License version 2.0.
 The license allows developers to modify and distribute AOSP freely.
 Without the source code, it is most probably not possible for the popular OEMs to create and customize their Android releases.

 The factory images are available for Pixel devices exclusively.
-If you know how to flash the software to your Pixel device go for it but remember it will wipe all your data.
+If you know how to flash the software to your Pixel device, go for it, but remember, it will wipe all your data.

 About Akash Jyoti Das

 Being a tech aficionado, Akash is highly fanatic about smartphones from a very young age.
 He is always aware of the latest happenings in the tech industry.
 In his free time, he loves playing PC games and flashing custom ROMs.
-Email: ajdas1008@gmail.com
+Email: [email protected]

 Leave a Reply